subbyte/iphone2lib/README.md

-# Import iphone Photo/Video to a File-System-Based Library
+# Import iphone Photo/Video to Library

-- Import all data in iphone `DCIM` directory to a library.
+Import all data in iphone `DCIM` directory to a file-system-based library.

 ## Library Organization

 Files are renamed to `timestamp-checksum.ext`
+- Timestamp is extracted with `exiftool`
+- If no timestamp found, use latest timestamp from previous files
-- Timestamp is `+%Y%m%d-%H%M%S`
+- Timestamp format: `+%Y%m%d-%H%M%S`
 - Checksum is the first 8 chars of sha1sum of the file
 - Extension is the original file extension in lower case